jhpyle/docassemble/_docs/installation.md

   "[Developer settings](https://github.com/settings/developers)."
 The
   "[OAuth Apps](https://github.com/settings/developers)" tab should be active.
-* Press the "New OAuth App" button.
+* Press the "Register a new application" button.
 * Enter an "Application name" that describes your **docassemble** server.
 Interview developers will see this application name when [GitHub] asks them if they wish to grant your server access to their [GitHub]